MicrosoftDocs/security/compass/incident-response-process.md

 - Be accurate when sharing publicly

-   Confirm anything you share with the public and customers is correct and truthful.
+   Confirm that anything you share with the public and customers is correct and truthful.

 - Get help when needed

-   Investigating and responding to attacks from sophisticated attackers benefits significantly from deep expertise and experience.
+   Tap into deep expertise and experience when investigating and responding to attacks from sophisticated attackers.

-Like diagnosing and treating medical disease, cybersecurity investigation and response for a major incident requires defending a system that is both:
+Like diagnosing and treating a medical disease, cybersecurity investigation and response for a major incident requires defending a system that is both:

-- Critically important (can’t be shut down to work on it)
+- Critically important (can’t be shut down to work on it).
-- Complex (typically beyond the comprehension of any one person)
+- Complex (typically beyond the comprehension of any one person).

 During an incident, you must strike these critical balances:

 - Speed

-   You must balance the need to act quickly to satisfy stakeholders with the risk of rushed decisions.
+   Balance the need to act quickly to satisfy stakeholders with the risk of rushed decisions.

 - Sharing information

-   You must inform investigators, stakeholders, and customers while limiting liability and unrealistic expectations.
+   Inform investigators, stakeholders, and customers while limiting liability and unrealistic expectations.

-This article is designed to lower risk to your business in an incident by identifying common errors to avoid and providing guidance on what actions you can take rapidly that both reduce risk and meet stakeholder needs.
+This article is designed to lower risk to your organization for a cybersecurity incident by identifying common errors to avoid and providing guidance on what actions you can rapidly take that both reduce risk and meet stakeholder needs.

 ## Response best practices

 Responding to incidents can be done effectively from both technical and operations perspectives with these recommendations.

+>[!Note]
+>For additional detailed industry guidance, see the [NIST Computer Security Incident Handling Guide](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf).
+>

-### Technology
+### Technical

 For the technical aspects of incident response, here are some critical success factors: